 The federal government originally signed a 99-year lease with the City of Vancouver back in 1912 to keep the lands for park purposes.
 The lands were then handed over to the Greater Vancouver Regional District — now Metro Vancouver — but the lease ran out in 2011.

 The Federal Government choose not to renew the lease and to make the area a public park and stay in Parks Canada’s inventory – Voila !
 A National Park !!)

 Annual funding from the federal government goes toward general maintenance of the park for items such as trail maintenance, fire prevention and garbage collection.
 The lands also play a part in Port Moody’s history.
 Col. R.C.
 Moody, for whom the city of Port Moody is named, established the Admiralty Point Military Reserve there in 1860.

 The trail winds around the shoreline, offering many spectacular views along the way.

-Here are the stats from the hike to the end (Burns Point) and back…
+The stats to the end (Burns Point) and back…